One of the worst feelings for a pet owner is knowing that your beloved four-legged companion is in pain but not know what to do for them.

 With all of the associated adverse effects of conventional pain medication for dogs, many pet parents find themselves wondering if there are any alternatives available.

 Are there any ways to truly provide pain relief in a safe way?
 We are happy to be able to tell you that there are.
 Even more, many prove to be even more effective than prescriptive drugs.

 Even better?
 The holistic, all-natural alternatives that we are about to discuss come without any of the aforementioned side effects associated with conventional pain meds.

 CBD for Dogs

-Additionally, because CBD for dogs is derived from the hemp plant it has virtually zero potential adverse reactions.
+Additionally, CBD for dogs is derived from the hemp plant.
 Also, due to the fact that hemp contains no more than 0.3% THC, your dog won't feel "high" or out of it.

-Furthermore, CBD oil is an all-natural anti-inflammatory.
+Furthermore, CBD oil supports a healthy inflammatory response.
 When you trace the vast majority of ailments and disease back their root you'll find that they all have one major thing in common: inflammation.
-Using CBD as a dietary supplement proves to not only restore present inflammation, but also work as an effective preventative.
-Even if your dog is currently not suffering from any aches or pains, we highly recommend implementing CBD oil into their day to day life.

 Joint Support CBD Soft Chews